hygieia/hygieia/Setup.md

-We recommend that you download  MongoDB clients(RoboMongo etc) to connect to your local running Database and make sure that dashboarddb is created and you are successfully able to connect to it.
+We recommend that you download  MongoDB clients(RoboMongo etc) to connect to your local running Database and make sure that database: dashboard is created and you are successfully able to connect to it.

 #### API Layer
 Please click on the link below to learn about how to build and run the API layer